Henrrrrrry/my-dwelling/items/report.md

 - Details about the design patterns used (where in the code, justification of the choice, etc) *Please give clear and concise descriptions for each subsections of this part.
 It would be better to list all the concrete items for each subsection and give no more than `5` concise, crucial reasons of your design.

+- Details about the design patterns

+1. Factory method: To track and display user activity, we can leverage the Factory Method Pattern.
+This pattern simplifies the process of duplicating and extending our function both now and in the future.
+By using the Factory Method, we can create a flexible and scalable solution for managing user activities.
 <hr>

 ### Data Structures